spatialthoughts/courses/docs/python-dataviz-output/09_multilayer_maps.md

 roads_gdf
 ```

 Now we can use the `category` column to style the layer with different colors.
-Additionally, we customize the `tooltip` to show only the selected columns when hovering over a feature.
+Additionally, we customize the `tooltip` to show only the selected columns when hovering over a feature and `tooltip_kwds` to customize the name of the column being displayed.

 ```python